When Coaching as a Leadership Development Tool Actually Works

 Coaching works best when you're developing strengths, not just shoring up weaknesses.
 It's for people with potential who need to reach the next level — not for leaders who are fundamentally failing in their current role.

 Send a struggling leader to coaching and expect a transformation?
-You're likely to be disappointed.
+But you're likely to be disappointed.
 That leader probably needs different support — clearer expectations, different role, or honestly, a different job.

 How to Make Coaching Work as a Leadership Development Tool